josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_reach_metrics_are_not_neutral.md

-# 🧨 Reach Metrics Are Not Neutral
+# 🧨 Reach metrics are not neutral

-**First created:** 2025-08-08 | **Last updated:** 2025-08-17
+**First created:** 2025-08-08 | **Last updated:** 2025-08-31

 *Analytics as containment: documenting distortions in reach and engagement*

 ---

 ## 🎯 Purpose

-To challenge the assumption that analytics reflect truth.
-Reach, engagement, impressions—these are platform-defined values, not immutable realities.
-This file documents how survivors and whistleblowers are structurally minimised even when content is powerful.
+This node challenges the assumption that analytics reflect truth.
+Reach, engagement, impressions — these are platform-defined values, not immutable realities.

+Survivors and whistleblowers are structurally minimised even when content is powerful.

 ---

-## 📊 Forensic Metrics
+## 📊 Forensic metrics

 - Ghost shares vs registered reach
 - Seen-by count vs post-forwarded reports
 - Read/scroll time vs engagement notation